unbounce/sb-sample-extension/README.md

 At this point, you should be good to go.
 Follow the instructions below to start developing!

+**IMPORTANT!**
+When creating a Pull Request from the forked repository, the default base repository is set to the repository from which you forked, and currently there has [not been a way to ensure the base repository and branch is set to the one that was forked](https://stackoverflow.com/questions/61118665/can-i-set-default-repository-for-pull-requests-from-fork#comment125495272_70968747).
+While we are investigating a better workflow, the current workaround is to ensure that the base repo and branch is correct upon initialization of the Pull Request.
+See screenshot [here](https://user-images.githubusercontent.com/6353819/178614001-7abf11ce-19f1-40c8-8abb-ce89415b4a04.png)

 ## Developing apps locally using the Smart Builder

 1. Run `npm i` from the root directory.